wsummerlin/stripe-lua/README.md

   Store a customers id, charge ids, and everything else...you will thank me for this one

   All functions are global - so they can be called from anywhere in your project.

+Contact me (Will Summerlin) for help or with any suggestions: techpulsesoftware@gmail.com

+Also, check out my blog: http://cooldevelopments.blogspot.com/

 Licence: